Frequently Asked Questions & Requirements

 If you need special consideration with pick up or drop off outside of these hours, please inquire.

-Although we are staffed 24/7, staff at the daycare during our closed hours are not available to unlock or answer the door for any reason, as their main duty is to care for all of our furry friends.
+Once we are closed in the evening, staff are not permitted or available to unlock or answer the door for any reason, as their main duty is to care for the safety and security all of our furry overnight friends (not to mention their own).
 As such, pick-ups more than a few minutes late (past closing time) is at a cost of $5/15 minutes as it requires additional staffing to stay late to assist a customer.
 Any requests for early drop-off are at the same rate.
-Late pick-up and early drop-off up is dependant on staffing availability.
-Any late pick-up requests past 8 p.m. will not be accommodated, and those dogs will stay overnight, with the cost of overnight boarding and meals being charged accordingly.
+Late pick-up and early drop-off up is dependent on staffing availability.
+Late pick-up requests past 8 p.m. will not be accommodated, and should a daycare dog be left past 8 p.m. the dog will stay overnight, with the cost of overnight boarding and meals being charged accordingly.

 We strongly encourage reservations as the facility is frequently at capacity/limit each weekday.
 We do understand that life doesn’t always allow for planning ahead, and will do our best to accommodate same day or last minute bookings, however the safety of staff/dogs, appropriate building capacity, staff to dog ratios, and our insurance policy limits always are our first priority.